Skip to content

 4 min readWritten by Brett Logan

-From having your offer accepted to picking up the keys, the moving home process typically takes 8–12 weeks.
-This guide breaks down what happens at each stage, what causes delays, and how to keep things on track.
+From the moment your offer is accepted to picking up the keys, moving home usually takes 8–12 weeks.
+This page covers what happens at each stage, what tends to slow things down, and how to keep your move moving.

 Overview: how long does moving home take?

-The average time from offer acceptance to completion in England and Wales is 8–12 weeks for a straightforward transaction.
-Complex chains, leasehold properties, or issues uncovered during searches can push this to 16 weeks or more.
+For a straightforward purchase in England and Wales, the average time from offer acceptance to completion is 8–12 weeks.
+A tricky chain, a leasehold property, or problems that surface during searches can stretch that to 16 weeks or more.

 8–12 weeks